50 Etsy Success Stories: How These Creators Make Up To $1M/Year On Etsy

 Fragrant Moss as Natural Air Freshener was launched in January 2019 and now sells via Etsy and our own homepage.
 We currently do about $1,000 USD per month from our Fragrant Moss products and have income from grants and other sources as well.

-Rebecca Ringquist (from Portland, OR, USA) started Dropcloth Samplers over 11 years ago.
+Rebecca Ringquist (from Portland, OR, USA) started Dropcloth Samplers about 12 years ago.

 Hi!
 I’m Rebecca Ringquist.
 I’m an artist and entrepreneur living in Portland, Oregon.

 Ten years later, that Original Sampler is by far the best seller and comprises at least 25% of yearly sales annually.
 Dropcloth Samplers started on a whim, but is now my full-time job, grossing over 15K a month.